sedadna/sedadna.github.io/category/board.md

 </div>
 <div class="intro">
 <div class="section Eric">
-<p> <a href="https://ercapo.wixsite.com/sedadna-society/ericcapo" target="_blank"><b>Eric Capo</b></a> has a PhD in molecular paleoecology with  strong interests in the ecology of freshwater and marine microbial communities.
-Eric is the founder and coordinator of the society and is currently a post-doc fellow at ICM-CSIC (Barcelona, Spain).</p>
+<p> <a href="https://ercapo.wixsite.com/sedadna-society/ericcapo" target="_blank"><b>Eric Capo</b></a> has a PhD in molecular paleoecology from INRAE UMR CARRTEL (Thonon-les-Bains, France) with  strong interests in the ecology of freshwater and marine microbial communities.
+Eric is the founder and coordinator of the society and is currently a post-doc fellow at ICM-CSIC (Barcelona, Spain) and guest researcher at SLU (Uppsala, Sweden).</p>
 </div>

 <div class="section Marie-Eve">